olebole/irafdoc/doc/argus.scombine.rst

-  median as the center of the distribution except that, instead of computing the sigma of the pixels from the CCD noise parameters or from the data values, the width of the distribution is characterized by the difference between the median value and a specified <tt>"percentile"</tt> pixel value.
+  median as the center of the distribution except that, instead of computing the sigma of the pixels from the CCD noise parameters or from the data values, the width of the distribution is characterized by the difference between the median value and a specified <span style="font-family: monospace;">"percentile"</span> pixel value.
 This width is then multipled by the scale factors <i>lsigma</i> and <i>hsigma</i>
   to define the clipping thresholds above and below the median.
 The clipping is not iterated.